knadoor/Comic-Strip-Scraper/README.md

 # Comic Strip Scraper
 This is a 'server friendly' web-scraper I wrote using Python to practice web-scraping using the Beautiful Soup library.
-It contains code to ensure the server is not bombarded with requests and any comics that fail to download due to a remote server disconnect, it automatically picks up where it left off after a timeout expires.
+It contains code to ensure the server is not bombarded with requests and any comics that fail to download due to a remote server disconnection, it automatically picks up where it left off after the timeout expires.

 This script was written for educational purposes only.